LukasLeonardKoening/Route-Planner/README.md

 The project is divided into different files.

-* `src/main.cpp`: the i/o code and call of the planning and redering algorithms
+* `src/main.cpp`: the i/o code and call of the planning and rendering algorithms
 * `src/model.cpp` (and header file): data structures and functions for OpenStreetMap functionality
 * `src/render.cpp` (and header file): functions for displaying results
 * `src/route_model.cpp` (and header file): modification of the basic model data structure